 We said a couple of stealth vehicles were necessary, and here to complete the couple is the Juliet Marine Systems’ Ghost.
 The Fast franchise has yet to unleash nautical fury, and that’s where the Ghost comes into play.
 It’s got two turbines each producing 2,000 horsepower, and while the current speed is topped at 32 knots, by the time the next Fast movie rolls out the Ghost could be up to 70 knots.
 The Ghost will utilize active drag reduction technology to deliver stable movement, only needs two crew members to operate and can house up to 16 additional occupants.
 The current price is not known, but it cost $19 million to make, according to Bloomberg.
 However, if the Fast producers act now they can get one for only $7 million.

-There’s no arguing with the fact that the Fast series has evolved a great deal, but there’s nothing that says it can’t go a little further.
+There’s no arguing with the fact that the Fast series has evolved a great deal, but there’s nothing that says it can’t go a little further, and without a doubt we feel our list illustrates the best Fast and Furious cars for this purpose.
 It can still get plenty more ridiculous, especially with the variety of stunts that can be possible with our populated list of potential Fast vehicles.

 Avid Formula 1 fan and motorcyclist, I enjoy chocolate chip cookie dough ice cream and long rides to the beach.